home-assistant/green.home-assistant.io/README.md

+The content of this website has been migrated to https://github.com/NabuCasa/support

 # Home Assistant Green website

-This is the source of the Green documentation website at [green.home-assistant.io](https://green.home-assistant.io).
+This was the source of the Green documentation website at [green.home-assistant.io](https://green.home-assistant.io).

 ## Setup